 “Something like that.
 Close enough, anyway.
 We don’t really have time to get into it right now.
 You’ll wake up before I even get close to explaining it all, and this is a one-shot deal.
-So let me get straight to it, ok?”
+The next time we meet like this, you really will be dead, so let me get straight to it, ok?“

 “So here’s the deal.
 You didn’t die, but somehow, you separated your spirit from your physical body.
-Normally, when something like this happens, I can fix it pretty quickly.
-I just re-attach it, and send the person on their merry way.
-But you…for some reason, yours won’t attach.”
+Normally, when something like this happens, we can fix it pretty quickly.
+We just re-attach it, and send the person on their merry way.
+That’s what happened with Jay.
+But you…for some reason, yours won’t attach.“

 “So what does that mean, exactly?”